 24. The Rio Grande is the largest river in Texas.

 25. Rocks as old as 1600 million years have been recognized in Texas.

-26. Texas has the largest state capitol building and the highest speed limit of any state.
+26. Texas has the largest state capitol building.

 27. The famous phrase “Don’t mess with Texas” was coined by an advertising agency that was made responsible with the task to help the state with its anti-litter campaign.
 In 1980s Texas spent a whopping $20 million a year on cleaning up trash along its highways.
 The slogan became popular and is since then an unofficial slogan for Texas pride.

 28. Austin, Texas was named after Stephen Austin, who established the state’s first American colony.
 Texas is named after the Indian word “Tejas” meaning “friends” or “allies”.

 29. The state’s nickname the “Lone Star State” comes from the fact that it was once an independent country with its own single star flag.

 30. Texas is the largest of the 48 contiguous states of the U.S., and the second largest overall, behind Alaska.

 31. Texas is the leading producer of oil, natural gas, and sulfur in the country.